Dragoon-Lab/LaitsV3/documentation/json-format.md

 node at each time step, and "correctDesc" contains the correct description of the node.

-The elements "attemptCount" and "solution" are used for grading and, as they are in the given model, they cannot be changed by erasing a node and starting over.
+The elements "attemptCount" and "status" are used for grading and, as they are in the given model, they cannot be changed by erasing a node and starting over.
 They keep track of the number of attempts a student uses on a node and how a student arrived at the current solution ("correct" indicates that the student